christiancarreos/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 The rows and columns of the dataset, data types of each column, and if there are missing values.

 ## Basic Descriptive Statistics
-1.The mean, median, and standard deviation of the streams column
+1. The mean, median, and standard deviation of the streams column.
 2. The distribution of released_year and artist_count
 3. Analysis if there are noticeable trends or outliers